Sanur Bali, Indonesia Travel Guide

 Avoid touching coral reefs or marine animals during snorkeling or diving activities.

-Be cautious with cigarettes or open flames, especially in dry areas.
+Be wary of cigarettes or in operation flames, especially in dry areas.

 Choose tour operators and accommodations that demonstrate clear commitments to sustainable practices and local community benefits.